scharger/hhvm-ext_session/README.md

 ### Tested with HHVM 4.8 and 3.27

 ## Description
 Port ext_session from HHVM 4.3.
-Only memcache saving handler left.
+Only "memcache" and "files" saving handler left.

 ## Installation: